*Updated 7/12/2024

 Final Thoughts

 Trying to compete against Amazon is difficult but doable.
-Follow all 6 steps discussed here consistently to boost your domain authority, increase search relevance, and ensure that Google is able to see everything you have to offer.
+Follow all nine steps discussed here consistently to boost your domain authority, increase search relevance, and ensure that Google is able to see everything you have to offer.